envision-projects/envision-projects.github.io/content/embedded/led-audio-sound-level-display-vu-meter-analyzer.md

 * Two tactile switches of your choosing
 * A USB receptacle of your choosing
 * A linear voltage regulator of your choosing
+* A﻿ 2 pin terminal block of your choosing

 #### Process